 Through a series of after-school club events, students in grades 5-7 climb aggressively on the Alpine Tower and Odyssey high ropes courses, paddle sit-on-top kayaks in Class I and II rapids, ride mountain bikes on single track trails and participate in a class campout (in ENO hammocks!).

-Students in have an opportunity to take a semester-long, adventure-based class that promotes skills and activities related to wilderness exploration, leadership development, and environmental education and stewardship.
+Students have an opportunity to take Wild X, a semester-long, adventure-based class that promotes skills and activities related to wilderness exploration, leadership development, and environmental education and stewardship.

 PEAK Student Leadership (PSL)

-PEAK Student Leaders develop and enhance leadership skills by assisting with programs offered by the PEAK Outdoor Center throughout the year.
-The Center sponsors a variety of different programs for individuals of all ages, including adults.
+PEAK Student Leaders develop and enhance leadership skills by assisting with activities and events offered by the PEAK program throughout the year.
+PEAK sponsors a variety of different programs for individuals of all ages, including adults.
 Program activities include climbing, paddling, biking, backpacking, camping, leadership development and team building, and community service.
 As PSL members, students choose to become involved in programs that are of most interest to them.

 In order to become Peak Student Leaders, students must participate in a Basic Training program held early in the school year.
 Upon completion of Basic Training, members are allowed to help facilitate basic level adventure programs.
 PSL members who wish to gain additional levels of training may participate in Guide Training Programs in the areas of whitewater kayaking, climbing, mountain biking, backcountry exploration, archery, and fishing.

 PSL members must complete 10 hours of service to PEAK programs each semester to remain a member in good standing.